About Long Lane

 The Long Lane Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Dallas County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for Long Lane, Missouri residents are available through the local police department and authorized providers in Dallas County.
+Fingerprinting services for Long Lane, Missouri residents are available through local police (where present) and authorized providers in Dallas County.
 Services cover background checks, professional licensing, and employment screening.
+Contact the Long Lane Police Department or Dallas County Sheriff's Office for scheduling and fees.

 To register to vote in Long Lane, Missouri, residents can register online through the Missouri Secretary of State's website, by mail, or in person at the Dallas County elections office.
 Missouri requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Missouri Secretary of State's voter lookup tool.
 For local municipal elections in Long Lane, contact the Dallas County Clerk's office for schedules and ballot information.

 Property records for Long Lane, Missouri are maintained by the Dallas County Assessor's Office and the Dallas Recorder of Deeds.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Dallas County, including parcels in Long Lane.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Dallas Recorder of Deeds maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Missouri counties provide online property record searches through their county websites.
-For in-person requests, visit the Dallas County offices at the county courthouse.
 The Dallas County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Long Lane, Missouri residents are available through both county and state offices.
 The Missouri Department of Health and Senior Services, Bureau of Vital Records, located in Jefferson City, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Missouri.
 Orders can be placed online, by mail, or in person.
 Locally, the Dallas County Clerk's office issues marriage licenses and maintains marriage records for Dallas County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.